coinapult/lamassu-coinapult/README.md

 lamassu-coinapult
 =================

 Welcome to the Lamassu Coinapult Plugin.
 This plugin provides all of the "ticker", "trader", and "wallet" functionalities by using Coinapult services.
-The "trader" functionality requires further user permissions to use and you should enter in contact with Coinapult to use it.

-This is known to work with the stable versions of lamassu-admin, lamassu-server, and lamassu-machine.
-It has been tested with lamassu-admin @ 0.5.5, lamassu-server @ 1.0.2 (currently the same as `git clone https://github.com/lamassu/lamassu-admin` and `git clone https://github.com/lamassu/lamassu-server`), and lamassu-machine @ 0.2.15 (`git clone https://github.com/lamassu-machine`, `cd lamassu-machine && git checkout v0.2.15`).
-It is assumed that these have been configured as described elsewhere.

 Pre-reqs
 =========